Q-Learning in Regularized Mean-field Games: Finite Agent Game

 \begin{definition} An $N$-tuple of policies ${\boldsymbol \pi}^{(N*)}= (\pi^{1*},\ldots,\pi^{N*})$ constitutes an \emph{$\delta$-Nash equilibrium} if

 for each $i=1,\ldots,N$, where ${\boldsymbol \pi}^{(N*)}_{-i} \coloneqq (\pi^{j*})_{j\neq i}$. \end{definition}

-Due to symmetry in mean-field game model, if the number of agents is large enough, one can obtain approximate Nash equilibrium by studying the infinite population limit $N\rightarrow\infty$ of the game (i.e., mean-field game).
-Indeed, one can prove that if each agent in the finite-agent game model adopts the $\varepsilon$-regularized-mean-field equilibrium policy, the resulting policy will be an approximate Nash equilibrium for all sufficiently large $N$-agent game models.
+Due to symmetry in mean-field game model, if the number of agents is large enough, one can obtain approximate Nash equilibrium by studying the infinite population limit $N\rightarrow\infty$ of the game (i.e., mean-field game model in Section~\ref{mfgs}).
+Indeed, one can prove that if each agent in the finite-agent game model adopts the $\varepsilon$-regularized-mean-field equilibrium policy in Definition~\ref{approxpol} of the infinite population limit, the resulting policy will be an approximate Nash equilibrium for all sufficiently large $N$-agent game models.
 Indeed, this is the statement of the below theorem.

 Before we state the theorem, let us define the following constants:

 Note that by Assumption~\ref{as2}, the constant $C_1$ is strictly less than $1$.